 For longer group structure

 If sport should become more than one afternoon, Alpenvereinsjugend is the better check than another expensive indoor place.
-It needs more preparation, but it can carry over weeks and months.
+If track, jumping, throwing, competitions or school and club logic are the real topic, SLV is the better athletics start.
+If technology, helping and responsibility matter more than mountain sports, Feuerwehrjugend Bruderhof is the more fitting Schallmoos route.
+All three need more preparation, but they can carry over weeks and months.
 That is especially interesting for teenagers who connect more easily through a task, movement and repetition.

 Which places fit which moment